jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/04.components/05.features/docs.en.md

 The [base classes for Jaxon components](../types.html) provide a wide range of functions, including [views](../../ui-features/views.html), [sessions](../../features/sessions.html), [file upload](../../features/upload.html), [logging](../../features/logging.html), data sharing (with [databags](../databags.html) and [stash](../stash.html)).

-In addition to those above, the other component features are described below.
+The other component features are described below.

-#### Call another component
+### Call an other component

 The `cl()` method returns an instance of another registered Jaxon class.
 It takes the full name (with namespace) of the class as a parameter.